ProjectOpenSea/seaport/README.md

 FOUNDRY_PROFILE=local-ffi forge test # compiles and deploys ReferenceConsideration normally, with 1000 fuzz runs
 ```

-You may wish to include a `.env` file that `export`s a specific profile when developing locally.
+You may wish to include a `.env` file that `exports` a specific profile when developing locally.

 **Note** that stack+debug traces will not be available for precompiled contracts.
 To facilitate local development, specifying `FOUNDRY_PROFILE=local-ffi` will compile and deploy the reference implementation normally, allowing for stack+debug traces.